 Finally at the end of September we knew the time had come – he was looking unhappy and his bones and joints looked to be really troubling him.

 Leading up to this I knew I wanted a keepsake to remember him by.
 I didn’t have anything like that from Paddy, I wasn’t an internet user when he passed over so had no awareness of what was available, if anything in 2001.
-Also I had to consider his disposal.
+I searched for Pet Bereavement keepsakes as well as consider his sensitive disposal.
 Paddy was buried in our garden by my husband, as I have said earlier, somewhere he loved.
 This time around this was not going to be an option, aside from the fact he didn’t like to be alone outside, we are in the process of selling our home and moving.

 The service from Hannah, was so helpful and she has excellent communication skills.
 My finished charm is beautiful – the print looks so like Murphy’s paw -I know those pads anywhere!
 She also returns the original stamp she has made in case you should lose the charm and need to have a new one made.
 Now that he has gone, I am so glad I had this done.
 I treasure it.

 As Murphy’s condition was declining I planned what I would do with his body.
 I rang the Crematorium office and discussed options.
 Again, I received great understanding and advice, when my voice was cracking with emotion, they were very empathetic.
 My husband and myself decided we would have him cremated and have his ashes to return to us to take to our new home.
 I was informed that collection days at our vets were early on a Tuesday and a Friday morning.
 This then meant if I was planning the end of his life I wanted it to be on a Monday or a Thursday afternoon, so that he would not be lying alone in the Vets for too long.